top of page

 Your eyes speak in tongues my mouth cannot name,

-Yet somehow, my silence still answers the same.
+yet somehow, my silence still answers the same.

-When you’re close, time bends and forgets to move,
+When you’re close time bends and forgets to move,

-When you’re gone, even seconds forget how to soothe.
+when you’re gone even seconds forget how to soothe.

-But the soul—
+But my soul—

-That quiet place you never quite leave—
+that quiet place you never quite leave—

-Still holds your light, even when I grieve.
+still holds your light, even when I grieve.

-And maybe that’s the cost of heart.
+Maybe that’s the cost of the heart,

-Or maybe—
+or maybe—

 just maybe—